Hammerin' Braves rout Astros to win 1st WS crown since 1995

 The 1995 Atlanta champs featured five future Hall of Famers — rookie Chipper Jones, aces Tom Glavine, Greg Maddux and John Smoltz, and manager Bobby Cox.
 Those rings were the lone pieces of hardware that resulted from 14 straight division titles.

 The 1957 Milwaukee Braves were led by Aaron in his only NL MVP season.
-His 44 was painted in large numbers on the outfield grass at Truist Park, and Baker and Snitker often mentioned how much he’d meant to them.
+The Hall of Famer's 44 was painted in large numbers on the outfield grass at Truist Park, and Baker and Snitker often mentioned how much he’d meant to them.

 There were the 1914 Boston Braves, too, dubbed the “Miracle Braves” back in the day.
 In last place on the Fourth of July, they surged to win the pennant, then upset a heavily favored team — the Philadelphia A’s — to earn their nickname.